The minute you hear the word “cancer” or “tumor”, the first thing you want to know is the truth about mast cell tumor dog life expectancy.

 Grading Process to Determine Mast Cell Tumor Dog Life Expectancy

-Non-malignant and has not spread to other parts of the body.
+A grade 1 tumor is non-malignant and has not spread to other parts of the body.
 This type has the greatest chance of survival, assuming that the entire tumor is successfully removed.
 In grade 1 mast cell tumors, the tumor is found just under the skin.
-It could be any size.

 Mast cell tumors that fall into the grade II category are also found under the skin.
 In this case, the tumor’s position is deeper and more likely to spread.
 It might not have spread yet, however.
 This grade of mast cell tumor could be malignant.

-This is not the grade you want your dog to get.
-The tumor is deep within the tissues.
+A grade III tumor is deep within the tissues.
 This is much more aggressive and will require a lot more treatment including surgery, radiation therapy, and chemotherapy.
 Note: The veterinarian/surgeon will determine the best treatment options.

 Mast cells originate in bone marrow, as I mentioned at the top of the post.
 Metastatic tumors can affect the lymph nodes and can show up as bone cancer.